cerner/terra-toolkit/scripts/aggregate-themes/README.md

 Terra Toolkit provides a built-in mechanism for aggregating themes.

 By default, the terra-toolkit webpack configuration enables theme aggregation when it detects the presence of a `terra-theme.config.js` file.
-Theme aggregation supports generating theme files and aggregating existing ones.
-Generating theme files is the recommended approach.
-But, for passivity, theme aggregation will aggregate existing theme files first, before falling back to theme generation.

 ## Getting Started - Generate Root and Scoped Themes
 Create a new file within the same directory as your webpack configuration file.